-By 1953, Region 1 recognized the deteriorated condition of many of the lookouts under its control, including that which sat on Poker Jim Butte.
-To address safety concerns with many of the lookouts under their management, a five-year plan was developed for replacing those structures showing the greatest duress.
-However, although deteriorated, many of these structures, Poker Jim included, still served as an integral part of the agency's fire protection program.
+By 1953, Region 1 recognized the deteriorated condition of many of the lookouts under its control, including the one sitting atop Poker Jim Butte.
+To address possible safety issues, Region 1 developed a five-year plan to replace those structures showing the greatest duress.
+However, although deteriorated, many of these structures, Poker Jim included, still served integral roles of the agency's fire protection program.
 To this end, the region purchased 49 lookout kits in the 1953 and 1954 with, construction funding secured for most.
 Prioritizing lookout replacement for the forests that completed the transition to an air-ground detection system proved easier because they had already identified the lookout points critical to their fire detection plan.
 Forests not converted to the air detection system faced more of a challenge:

 The most difficult part of our future planning is in making the proper decisions in regard to those units (forests) not yet on air-detection basis.
-About the best that we can do is stick with the high-priority points and turn thumbs down on any of those that are questionable.73
+About the best that we can do is stick with the high-priority points and turn thumbs down on any of those that are questionable.72

-Guidance provided by the region assisted the forests for the selection of which lookouts remained, albeit, with replacement structures:
+Guidance provided by the Region assisted the forests for the selection of which lookouts remained, albeit, with replacement structures:

 - 1. No lookout will be given a priority in the replacement program until after a complete inspection has been made by a qualified engineer or other person familiar with construction principles. - 2.
 No lookout will be included in the replacement program on western forests until after at least a preliminary air-ground detection plan has been developed for the unit concerned or the present detection plan reviewed by this office.
 This is needed to help set priorities and avoid making mistakes. - 3.
-Safety will be given primary consideration in setting up priorities on the replacement list. - 4.
-Replacement will be deferred if it is determined feasible to make major repairs and if such repairs will lengthen the safe life of the structure to an appreciable degree. - 5.
-Last minute shift to another lookout, after a structure has been delivered, will be allowed only in exceptional cases.74
+Safety will be given primary consideration in setting up priorities on the replacement list.